jonathan-warkentine/TRAKS/README.md

   Or send an email: [jonathan.warkentine@gmail.com](mailto:jonathan.warkentine@gmail.com)

 ### Outstanding Improvements/Bug Fixes
-- [ ] unable to delete rows that have *possibility* of foreign constraints rather than *actual* foreign constraints
 - [ ] implement the reactive interface for inquirer
 - [ ] start by selecting database
 - [ ] Is there a "local key" equivalent to a foreign key in MySQL?